realmagicgreen/magicgreen-jekyll/_posts/2018-07-14-moringa-superfood.md

 One study in women found that taking 1.5 teaspoons (7 grams) of moringa leaf powder every day for three months significantly increased blood [antioxidant](https://link.springer.com/article/10.1007%2Fs13197-012-0859-9) levels.

+However, there is one downside, Moringa leaves may also [contain high levels of antinutrients](https://www.sciencedirect.com/science/article/abs/pii/S0044848602004970), which can reduce the absorption of minerals and protein.

+The results suggest that Moringa leaf meal can be used to substitute up to 10% of dietary protein in Nile tilapia fish without significant reduction in growth.
+Diets with higher inclusion levels of moringa leaves significantly depressed growth performance on the fish tested.

 **_Know more:_**